Making a spring lawn check results in achievement

 Salvias

 I wrote these days about a seasonal difficult pruning of the various salvias in my garden.
 I did not prune a few selected flora for diverse reasons.
-However, the pruned flowers now are already generating a new increase.
-When they bloom, I will resume my venture to become aware of and map the flowers that I don’t already recognize.
+However, the pruned flowers are already generating a new increase.
+When they bloom, I will resume my venture to become aware of and map the flowers I don’t already recognize.

 Meanwhile, I have been studying the pruning requirements for four kinds of salvias:

-Deciduous or semi-evergreen sorts with tender stems, e.G., Mexican Bush Sage (S. leucantha);
+Deciduous or semi-evergreen sorts with tender stems, e.g., Mexican Bush Sage (S. leucantha);

-Deciduous, woody-stem varieties, e.G., Autumn Sage (S. greggii);
+Deciduous, woody-stem varieties, e.g., Autumn Sage (S. greggii);

-Evergreen, woody species (the largest category in my garden), e.G., Karwinski’s Sage (S. Karwinskii); and
+Evergreen, woody species (the largest category in my garden), e.g., Karwinski’s Sage (S. Karwinskii) and

-Rosette-developing, herbaceous perennials, e.G., Hummingbird Sage (S. spathacea).
+Rosette-developing, herbaceous perennials, e.g., Hummingbird Sage (S. spathacea).